How the 3-2 Program Works

 How to Apply

-In addition to the materials required of all MEM and MF applicants, prospective 3-2 students must submit a statement from the dean of the undergraduate institution stating that the student will be released from the undergraduate school to enroll in a 3-2 program.
+In addition to the materials required of all MEM and MF applicants, prospective 3-2 students must submit a statement from the dean of their undergraduate institution stating that they will be released from the undergraduate school to enroll in our 3-2 program.